instamobile/react-native-aws/README.md

 cd react-native-aws
 ```

+2. Configure AWS Amplify cli.

+you will need to configure your Amplify command line interface. click [here](https://docs.amplify.aws/start/getting-started/installation/q/integration/react-native/) to find out exactly how to do that

-2. Initialise the AWS Amplify project.
+3. Initialise the AWS Amplify project.

 ```
 amplify init
 ```

-3. Time to deploy your project to AWS.
+4. Time to deploy your project to AWS.

 ```
 amplify push